 Discover the challenges in diagnosis

-Because hereditary angioedema (HAE) is rare, few people have heard of it, including doctors.
+Because hereditary angioedema (HAE) is rare, few people have heard of it, including many doctors.
 That's why getting an accurate diagnosis can be challenging.
-In fact, the average person with HAE searches for approximately 10 years before receiving a diagnosis.

 Misdiagnosis is common